cardano-foundation/developer-portal/docs/stake-pool-course/handbook/grafana-dashboard-tutorial.md

 EOF
 ```
-if you have more than two RNs, add all your Relays as new "targets" in the config above
+if you have more than two Relay Nodes, add all your Relays as new "targets" in the config above
 ```shell
 $ sudo mv prometheus.yml /etc/prometheus/prometheus.yml
 ```